KP-AROB/AROB-CBIS-DDSM-Preparation/README.md

 We implemented different ways to prepare the dataset depending on the targetted classification system development.

-- ```lesion```: It's the original class split, it separates the dataset in two classes, namely "calc" and "mass"
+- ```scan```: It's the original class split, it separates the dataset in two classes, namely "calc" and "mass"
-- ```lesion-severity```: This task separates both calc and mass datasets into "benign" and "malignant" classes leading to 4 different classes.
+- ```scan-severity```: This task separates both calc and mass datasets into "benign" and "malignant" classes leading to 4 different classes.
 - ```roi-severity```: This task separates both calc and mass roi datasets into "benign" and "malignant" classes leading to 4 different classes.
 - ```roi-mass-severity```: This task separates mass roi datasets into "benign" and "malignant" classes.
 - ```roi-calc-severity```: This task separates calc roi datasets into "benign" and "malignant" classes.